cylondata/twister2/docs/docs/concepts/communication-model.md

 ---
 id: par_ops
-title: Parallel Operators
+title: Operator API
-sidebar_label: Parallel Operators
+sidebar_label: Operators
 ---

 Twister2 supports a DataFlow model for operators.
 A DataFlow program models a computation as a graph with nodes of the graph doing user-defined computations and edges representing the communication links between the nodes.
 The data flowing through this graph is termed as events or messages.
 It is important to note that even though by definition dataflow programming means data is flowing through a graph, it may not necessarily be the case physically, especially in batch applications.
 Big data systems employ different APIs for creating the dataflow graph.
 For example, Flink and Spark provide distributed dataset-based APIs for creating the graph while systems such as Storm and Hadoop provide task-level APIs.